MarkHopper24/QRDecoder/README.md

 ## Overview

-QRDecoder is a light weight, on-screen QR decoding tool for Windows.
-It's built on top of Python and leverages the the Windows Snipping Tool/Snip and Sketch app for on-screen image selection.
-Simply install, launch, and select to decode QR images live on-screen.
+QRDecoder is a lightweight, on-screen QR code decoding tool for Windows.
+It's built on top of Python and leverages the the Windows Snipping Tool/Snip & Sketch app for on-screen image selection.
+Simply install, launch, and crop to decode QR code images that are anywhere on your screen.

 This project is a work in process.
 Pull-requests, suggestions, fixes, and feature requests are welcome.